-In the window that appears, change its Value data form 1 to 0.
+- In the window that appears, change its Value data from 1 to 0.

 We have discussed a good deal about port 445.
 By now you probably got a good handle on what the port is, how it is vulnerable and how to close it.
 Do keep in mind to know what you are dealing with while you work with ports.